-EAPN’s 2018 annual conference will be on 5 July, under the title Social Protection for All!
+EAPN’s 2018 annual conference was held on 5 July, under the title Social Protection for All!
 How can the Social Pillar and SDGs build stronger welfare states?

-The conference will be an opportunity to exchange together on the following questions:
+The conference exchanged together on the following questions:

 - What is Social Protection for all?

 - How can we ensure that all people, children, adults and older people get right to adequate and equal protection against all life risks?

 - Do we need a new concept of ‘Welfare States’?

 - How can this be financed ensuring fairer redistribution?